Norway’s Princess Martha Louise to wed her California shaman

 On his website, he sells a $222 “Spirit Optimizer” medallion which he says helped him overcome Covid.

-While Verrett has acknowledged his beliefs may be unsettling for some, he claims he is a victim of racism — echoing fellow African American Meghan Markle’s complaints after she joined Britain’s royal family.
+While Verrett has acknowledged his beliefs may be unsettling for some, he claims he is a victim of racism — echoing fellow Meghan Markle’s complaints after she joined Britain’s royal family.
+She is biracial, with an African-American mother.

 “White people write all this hate and death threats to us… because… they don’t want to see a black man in the royal family,” he said on Instagram in June 2022.